 About the Program

 CCSCT assigns priority to households with the least amount of income and the greatest energy costs.
-Priority is also given to individuals 60 years and over, persons with disabilities and families with children five years of age or under.
+Priority is also given to vulnerable individuals 60 years and over, persons with disabilities and families with children five years of age or under.

 (Based on Percentage of Federal Poverty Guidelines)